Locations:

 Cervical Dysplasia

 Cervical dysplasia is a precancerous condition in which abnormal cells grow on the surface of your cervix.
-The cervix is the opening to your uterus that’s attached to the top portion of your vagina.
-Another name for cervical dysplasia is cervical intraepithelial neoplasia, or CIN.
-“Intraepithelial” means that the abnormal cells are present on the surface (epithelial tissue) of your cervix and have not grown past that surface layer.
-The word “neoplasia” refers to the growth of abnormal cells.
+Your cervix is attached to the top of your vagina.
+It’s at the opening of your uterus.

 Advertisement